Thank you for your interest! Contest submissions as well as free General submissions are open below, until midnight on Feb. 1 EST.

 As a purely nonprofit organization, if you like what we’re doing with Slippery Elm, we especially appreciate your support of our mission in the form of a contest submission.
-Entry is only $15, and all entrants will receive a copy of the Spring 2020 issue.
+Entry is only $15, and all entrants will receive a copy of our 2024 print issue.
 Thanks for considering!

 Slippery Elm Prize Guidelines